corsairmarks/uncapped_consecration/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 1.1.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
+* 1.1.0 Mark as compatible with Stellaris version 3.2 "Herbert" - no script changes
 * 2.0.0 Update for Stellaris version 3.3 "Libra"
     * Integrate updated logic for Consecrated Worlds added in version 3.3 "Libra"
     * Update decisions to cost Unity instead of Influence